 Changes are happening—fast.
 Technology changes, as usual, are the focus this year as we watch new innovations unfold, new products emerge, and businesses take hold of new opportunities.
 However, tech isn’t the only thing changing rapidly.
 Two compliance regulations could impact your business.

 Businesses must be aware of new laws and policy changes, no matter where they operate or what kind of business it is.
-A recent article published by Business News Daily says it best, “Staying apprised of policy changes could be the difference between gaining a competitive edge or falling behind due to compliance issues or strategic missteps.”
+You must stay apprised of policy changes, because it could be the difference between gaining a competitive edge or falling behind due to compliance issues or strategic missteps.

 GDPR and the PCI DSS 3.2 regulations will take center stage.
 Let’s discuss them in more detail so you know how to remain compliant.